matrix-org/matrix-appservice-slack/docs/puppeting.md

 > A message sent from Element appearing as a native Slack message

-While the bridge supports sending messages as itself on behalf of users (including setting an avatar and name), there are limits to it's abilities.
+While the bridge supports sending messages as itself on behalf of users (including setting an avatar and name), there are limits to its abilities.
 An "[APP]" logo will appear next  to your messages, and users are not able to DM you or invite you to chats.